USS Warren (1827): Mediterranean Squadron

-Returning to Syros on the 7th, Kearny restored the goods to Cherub and the sails and rigging from the Austrian ship.
+Returning to Syros on the 7th, Kearny restored the goods to Cherub, as well as the sails and rigging from the Austrian ship.
 Cherub, escorted by Lexington, set sail for Smyrna.
-That evening, Warren put to sea, bound for the reputed pirate lair of the island of Andros.
+That evening, Warren put to sea, bound for the reputed pirate lair on the island of Andros.

 A boat expedition, led by Lieutenant William L. Hudson, departed the ship to circle Andros Island.
 While Hudson's party was thus engaged, a brig with a convoy of some 20 to 30 boats opened fire on them in the darkness.
-Although shot went through the sails of Warren's boats and through the clothing of some of her sailors, no one was hurt.
-After this action — which probably occurred because he and his expedition had been mistaken for pirates — Hudson continued on, undaunted.
+Although the shot went through the sails of Warren's boats and the clothing of some of her sailors, no one was hurt.
+After this action, which probably occurred because he and his expedition had been mistaken for pirates, Hudson continued, undaunted.
 Near the south end of the town of Andros, Warren's men brought out one "piratical craft" and burned another in a small bay nearby.
-At the head of that bay, the American sailors blew up a house believed to have been owned by a pirate and raised and took possession of a boat which had been sunk by pirates to avoid detection by the Americans.
+At the head of that bay, the American sailors blew up a house believed to have been owned by a pirate and raised and took possession of a boat which pirates had sunk to avoid detection by the Americans.
 Rob Roy's master later identified the boat as the craft in which pirates had attacked his vessel.

 Kearny, in Warren, remained in the vicinity of Andros and Gioura until 14 November.
-The people of Andros again cooperated and produced a pirate boat which contained a 12-pounder carronade and some tools from Cherub.
+The people of Andros again cooperated and produced a pirate boat which contained a 12-pound carronade and some tools from Cherub.

 Four days later, Warren made port at Milos and tarried there into late November.
-On the 27th of that month, the American brig Sarah and Esther and six other vessels arrived.
+On the 27th of that month, the American brig Sarah and Esther, along with six other vessels, arrived.
 Three days later, that convoy sailed for Smyrna under Warren's protection.
 They arrived at their destination, without incident, on 6 December.

 For the next two years, Warren remained in the western Mediterranean guarding American commerce.

 Brazil Station

 She returned to the United States in the summer of 1830, arriving at Norfolk, Virginia, on 30 August.
-Decommissioned for repairs, on 10 September, Warren was recommissioned on 2 September 1831, Master Commandant Benjamin Cooper in command, for service on the Brazil Station.
-After two years in the South Atlantic, the sloop-of-war headed northward and reached Philadelphia, Pennsylvania on 31 October 1833.
+Decommissioned for repairs, on 10 September, Warren was recommissioned on 2 September 1831, with Master Commandant Benjamin Cooper in command, for service on the Brazil Station.
+After two years in the South Atlantic, the sloop-of-war headed northward and reached Philadelphia, Pennsylvania, on 31 October 1833.

 Caribbean

-Warren then made three successive tours in the West Indies, protecting American commerce in deployments that began in 1836 with the West Indies Squadron and with the Home Squadron in 1839, and 1841.
+Warren then made three successive tours in the West Indies, protecting American commerce in deployments that began in 1836 with the West Indies Squadron and with the Home Squadron in 1839 and 1841.
 On 19 October 1843, Warren sailed for service with the Pacific Squadron and remained on the western coast of the North American continent for the remainder of her naval career.